webiny/docs.webiny.com/docs/app-development/create-app-template/app-template.md

 ---
-id: app-templates
+id: app-template
-title: App Templates
+title: App Template
-sidebar_label: App Templates
+sidebar_label: App Template
 ---

 In the previous article, we've seen how app templates reduce the amount of boilerplate code and make your apps reusable.
 Reusable on a whole new level: you can now create complete apps and distribute them as simple `npm` packages for your friends, team and clients to use, and expand further with plugins.